 But as hospitals grew substantially in size and complexity so they could treat many of the common conditions, things started to sour in the 1990s in the United States.
-The rising costs, the worsening performance in quality and safety, and patient dissatisfaction of hospital care became significant concerns for regulators and the public.
+The continued rise in healthcare costs, the greater awareness of healthcare performance issues especially with regard to quality and safety, and patient dissatisfaction of hospital care became significant concerns for regulators and the public.

 In 1999, the “To Err is Human” report was released by the Institute of Medicine which showed that each year an estimated 44,000 to 98,000 people die as a result of a preventable medical error each year.

 Hospital-acquired infections also became a significant problem.
 According to a CDC study of 2011, over 720,000 patients were diagnosed with hospital-acquired infections and 75,000 people died as a result of these diseases that year.